Skip to content

 Disclaimer

-4. You need to maintain an agreement with the PSP and must comply with your agreements with each PSP.
+• You must maintain an agreement with the PSP and must comply with your agreements with each PSP.

-5. You’re responsible for obtaining all necessary rights to use the PSPs marks and logos within your checkout as described in these docs.
-Additionally, see marks requirements below.
+• You’re responsible for obtaining all necessary rights to use the PSP’s marks and logos within your checkout.

-8. You’re responsible for properly configuring the CPM and BYOP integration, which might include configuring a redirect URL.
+• You’re responsible for properly configuring the CPM and third-party payment processor integration, which might include configuring a redirect URL.

-9. You must immediately remove any CPM and disable your PSP integration in the event your agreement with any PSP terminates or Stripe, at its sole discretion, gives you notices or states on this page its prohibition of use of that type of custom payment method—see Restricted Custom Payment Methods below.
+• You must immediately remove any CPM and disable your PSP integration in the event your agreement with any PSP terminates or Stripe, at its sole discretion, gives you notices or documents its prohibition of use of that type of custom payment method.

-11. You’re solely responsible for making sure that buyers are correctly presented with their chosen CPM.
+• You’re solely responsible for correctly presenting buyers with their chosen CPM.

-13. As a BYOP user, you’ve obtained the requisite permission to enable Stripe to collect, use, retain, and disclose the data provided through the integration (“PSP Data”).
+• As a third-party payment processor user, you’ve obtained the requisite permission to enable Stripe to collect, use, retain, and disclose the data provided through the integration (“PSP Data”).

 Note